SalvatoreCognetta/HumanRobotInteraction/README.md

-# HRI-Pepper Movies
+# HRI-Pepper Waiter
 Project for HRI course.
+Look at [video preview](./demo_final.mp4) for a demo of the software.
+Refer to the [report](./report/report21.pdf) for a description of the project.

 # How to run the application
 ## Run the docker image